DanielGelfand/Boaty/README.md

 # Boaty :boat: :speedboat: :sailboat:

 ##  :sweat_drops: Step 1 :sweat_drops:
-Create Deque interface
+Create Deque interface.

 ## :sweat_drops: Step 2 :sweat_drops:
-Implement the methods specified by the Deque interface.
+#### Implement the methods specified by the Deque interface.
+1. offerFirst(e)
+2. offerLast(e)
+3. pollFirst()
+4. pollLast()
+5. peekFirst()
+6. peekLast()
 ## :sweat_drops: Step 3 :sweat_drops:
 Profit.

+## Why an ArrayList based architecture?
+ArrayList methods closely resemble the necessary methods needs for a deque.
+The handy ArrayList methods, in addition to automatic resizing, make ArrayList a decent option for a deque.
+Although an O(n) runtime will be encountered during element shifts, the ease of use in contrast with the pointers of LLNodes and the size issues of arrays make it the best option for Boaty.